vamseeachanta/teamresumes/cv/ss_resume.md

 - Utilized branches to step through calculation phases
 - This application is benchmark for beginners as a good  start with public libraries and used for internal training of new members for the company.

-### Bsee Data Web Scraping
+### Bsee Web Scraper

- - Built a Selenium-based web scraper to extract well data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
+ - Built a scrapy-based web scraper to extract data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
- - Automated form submission and data downloads, handling CSV file filtering, and organizing data for analysis.
+ - Automated form submission and data downloads, handling CSV files and organizing data for analysis.
- - Integrated Pandas for processing and storing well data in structured CSV formats, enabling streamlined data analysis and reporting.
+ - Integrated Pandas for processing and storing data in structured CSV formats.
- - for more information visit https://github.com/vamseeachanta/energydata
+ - Part of energydata (<https://github.com/vamseeachanta/energydata>) repository for getting data from public sources.

+### Automated Analysis and Summarization Of MES File Warnings and Errors

+- Developed a Python-based tool to automate the analysis of warnings and errors from MES files.
+- Implemented regular expressions to parse and extract warnings and errors.
+- Generated a status table indicating the presence of warnings and errors in each file.
+- Reduced the time required for MES file analysis , providing clear insights for project teams.

 ### Engineering Physics Based calculations - Cathodic Protection